weaverwhale/openai-agents/README.md

 ## Human-in-the-Loop Approvals

-Some tools require approval before execution:
+Some tools require approval before execution for security and safety:
 - **File Operations**: Write operations and sensitive file paths
-- **Weather Tool**: Sensitive locations (Area 51, Pentagon, etc.)
+- **Search Tool**: Searches containing sensitive terms
 - **Custom Logic**: Any tool can implement custom approval logic

 When approval is required, you'll see: